ExpressionEngine/ExpressionEngine-User-Guide/source/development/extension_hooks/cp/myaccount/index.rst

 methods--the one defined and the save method--will pass the ``$member_id`` of the member being edited as the only argument::

-	public funciton myaccount_settings($member_id)
+	public function myaccount_settings($member_id)
 	public function myaccount_settings_save($member_id)

-If you need to submit anything using Ajax, use the following URL that you'll use (either for POSTing or GETing) is::
+If you need to submit anything using AJAX, the following URL that you'll use (either for POSTing or GETing) is::

 	'C=myaccount'.AMP.'M=custom_action'.AMP.'extension=extension_name'.AMP.'method=method_name'